defold/defold.github.io/_posts/2026-06-02-Mad-Skills-Motocross-2.md

 I also want to mention [RenderDoc](https://renderdoc.org/).
 It helped a lot when debugging graphics and render-related issues.

-**Paweł:** And later on Eugene was invited to the Made with Defold Jam 2025 as a speaker and presemted a great lecture about [Meshes in Defold that you can now watch online here](https://www.youtube.com/watch?v=mveAyod93cA), and trust me, it's worth watching, if you would like to do anything with meshes.
+**Paweł:** And later on Eugene was invited to the Made with Defold Jam 2025 as a speaker and presented a great lecture about [Meshes in Defold that you can now watch online here](https://www.youtube.com/watch?v=mveAyod93cA), and trust me, it's worth watching, if you would like to do anything with meshes.
 Check out also the [open source online examples](https://github.com/mozok/Meshes-In-Defold)!

 **Sergey:** For the bike and rider, we also used a mesh.
 Initially we used regular sprites, but with a perspective camera the wheels and other elements started to flicker as the rotation angles and positions changed.
 Unfortunately, adjusting the Z positions pushed sprites noticeably farther away in a way that did not feel right.